-Background/Objective: Self medication refers to selection and use of medicines by individuals to treat self recognized illness and symptoms.
+Muhammad Tukur Umar, Department of Pharmacology and Therapeutics, Faculty of Basic Clinical Sciences, College of Health Sciences, Usmanu Danfodiyo University, Sokoto, Nigeria.
+E-mail: um.tukur@gmail.com, Tel: +2348035124579.
+Objective: Self-medication refers to selection and use of medicines by individuals to treat self-recognized illness and symptoms.
 It is widely practiced globally and often regarded as part of self-care.
 Though, unlike the other elements of self-care, it acts as a double-edged sword with the ability to do good as well as exposure to hazards because it employs use of drugs.
-The objective of this study was to assess prevalence of antibiotic self medication among paramedical students of Usmanu Danfodiyo Sokoto, Nigeria.
+The objective of this study was to assess prevalence of antibiotic self-medication among paramedical students of Usmanu Danfodiyo Sokoto, Nigeria.

-Methodology: It was questionnaire- based, cross sectional study involving undergraduate paramedical students in a Nigerian University.
+Methods: It was questionnaire-based, cross-sectional study involving undergraduate paramedical students in a Nigerian University.
 Participants were selected by multistage sampling technique and data generated was analyzed using SPSS version 20.

-Result: Majority of the respondents were males and singles, 64(68%) and 84(89.4%) respectively.
+Majority of the respondents were males and singles, 64(68%) and 84(89.4%) respectively.
 Age ranged 18-25 years for majority of respondents, 87(92.6%).

-Eighty one point nine percent self medicate with antimicrobials.
-As a group, penicillin was the most cited 58(61.7%), and among the penicillin group, amoxicillin was the commonly used, 17(18.1%).
-There was no statistically significant association between gender, marital status and course of study with self medication (X_1 =0.06, P=0.81; X_1 =0.028, P=0.87 and X_3 =2.28, P=0.52 respectively).
+Results: Total 81.9% self-medicate with antimicrobials and penicillin was the most used antibiotic group 58(61.7%), and among the penicillin group, amoxicillin was the commonly used, 17(18.1%).
+There was no statistically significant association between gender, marital status and course of study with self-medication (X_1 =0.06, p=0.81; X_1 =0.028, p=0.87 and X_3 =2.28, p=0.52 respectively).

-Conclusion: A high proportion of self medication with antimicrobials was observed among the respondents.
+Conclusion: A high proportion of self-medication with antimicrobials was observed among the respondents of the study.
 However there was no statistically significant association of the medication with gender, marital status or course of study.

-Keywords: Antimicrobials, Nigeria, Paramedical students, Self medication, University,
+Keywords: Antimicrobials, Nigeria, paramedical students, self-medication, University.